Returns how much you'll expect to pay to send a parcel, given the shipping details and your current plan.

 You'll receive one quote for each shipping product Sendle supports for the given route.
 Products are separated by details like service type (e.g. Standard vs Express) and first-mile option (whether a driver will pickup the parcel or the sender will drop it off at a valid Sendle location).
 When booking the delivery with a quote from this endpoint, you need to send the selected product code along with your order.

 You can get quotes for both domestic and international shipments.
-International parcels can be shipped from Australia to countries around the globe, or from Canada to the United States.
+International parcels can be shipped from Australia and the United States to countries around the globe, or from Canada to the United States.

 Here are a few things to keep in mind while using this endpoint:

 Filter the returned list according to the user’s configuration (e.g. your integration may select whether to show the pickup or drop off “Sendle Standard” product).